2026-2027 Casper Test Dates for US Medical Schools

 What Is the Casper Test?

-Casper measures your interpersonal skills, ethics, critical reasoning, and empathy—outside of academics.
+Casper measures your interpersonal skills, ethics, critical reasoning, and empathy beyond the classroom.
 It is one component within Acuity Insights, a multi-part assessment designed to evaluate a prospective medical student’s ethics and social skills.

 • Duet is a value-alignment assessment.